 Stacey wants to see more…Heartwarming, inspiring middle grade fiction and nonfiction

 Stacey Kendall Glick, Vice President, joined DG&B in 1999 after working in film and television development for five years.
 Following a number of internships in the entertainment business, her first job after college was at PolyGram Filmed Entertainment, where she looked for book projects to be adapted into feature films.
 Next, she worked as a story editor at Hearst Entertainment, where she scouted material for television movies.
 Stacey grew up just outside of Manhattan and is a former child actress who appeared on television, in theater, and in feature films.
-She now lives in New Jersey with her husband and four daughters (the youngest are identical twins), and enjoys cooking and baking, sipping wine and cocktails, taking pictures, shopping, theater, going to Mets games and eating chocolate, cheese and spicy tuna hand rolls (not necessarily in that order) when she can find the time.
-She has a wide-ranging and eclectic client list, and is interested in many subjects, including (but not limited to) on the adult side: nonfiction including memoir, parenting, cooking and food, psychology, science, health and wellness, lifestyle, current events, pop culture, and select adult contemporary fiction.
-And on the children’s side: YA, middle grade, nonfiction, and picture books.
-Stacey is a member of the AAR and is a council member of the Rutgers University Council on Children’s Literature (RUCCL.org).
+She now lives in New Jersey with her husband and four daughters (the youngest are identical twins), and enjoys cooking and baking, sipping wine and cocktails, taking pictures, shopping, theater, going to Mets games and eating cheese, chocolate and spicy tuna hand rolls (not necessarily in that order) when she can find the time.
+She has a wide-ranging and eclectic client list, and is interested in many subjects, including (but not limited to) on the adult side: nonfiction including cooking and food, memoir, parenting, psychology, science, health and wellness, lifestyle, current events, pop culture, and select adult contemporary fiction.
+And on the children’s side: YA, middle grade, nonfiction, and select picture books.
+Stacey is a member of the AAR, Women’s Media Group, and is a council member of the Rutgers University Council on Children’s Literature (RUCCL.org).

 My illustrious career in the arts began as a small child acting in television, theater and feature films.
 I always knew I’d wind up doing something creative, and also knew early on that it would involve dealing with people.